gryp17/Tic-Tac-Toe/README.md

 - Game lobby with a global chat and a list of available players and active games.
 - User profile and game history (with all player's moves) for each player.
 - Ingame chat for the two players.
+- Sound notifications on chat message and game request.

 ## Installation